 Start your online application.
 When prompted after the start of the application, prospective students who meet the admission requirements should choose the Doctor of Philosophy combined Clinical Masters Program.
 (See image below).

-Medical Biophysics students enrolled in their first year of PhD studies and contemplating a transfer to the PhD-MClSc Program must have the course pre-requisites and his/her supervisor’s approval in order to be eligible for a transfer into the PhD-MClSc Program.
+PhD-in-progress: Medical Biophysics students enrolled in their first year of PhD studies and contemplating a transfer to the CAMPEP PhD Program must have the undergraduate physics course pre-requisites and his/her supervisor’s approval in order to be eligible for a transfer into the CAMPEP PhD Program.
 This type of transfer must be completed by the end of his/her first year of study as a PhD student.